simply-logical/ComputationalLogic/Readme.md

 pixie is not happy ; if not teacher then not happy ; every stud ent is not a teacher ; therefore pixie is a student

+prolexa> "tell me everything you know".

+if happy then teacher. if not teacher then not happy. every stu dent is not a teacher. peter is a teacher. pixie is not happy

+prolexa> "pixie is happy".

+I'll now remember that  pixie is happy

+prolexa> "tell me everything you know".

+if happy then teacher. if not teacher then not happy. every stu dent is not a teacher. peter is a teacher. pixie is happy

 prolexa>
 ```

 # Testing
 Tests for added functionality are found in the [tests directory](./tests).
 Tests are also validated by on CircleCI's continuous integration server, see badge at the top of this readme.